Great stuff as always Dave, your ability to keep it real and cut through all the crap is second to none!

 To which I’d say, “and when will that be?”
 If you’re being honest, the answer for all of us is, “I really have no idea.”

 People played this mental game during the COVID recession in 2020.
 I know because I was getting emails and comments from these people.
-Go back and see what I said during that period- it’s really fascinating what was being said at the time.
+Go back and see what I said during that period- it’s really fascinating the mental gymnastics people were doing at the time.

 If inflation is higher than normal for a while, the vast majority of people will be absolutely fine.
 Unless you’ve built your life upon a mountain of consumer goods, luxurious lifestyle expectations and the assumption that your million-plus-mortgage is absolutely fine because rates will be at 2% forever, then you’ll survive.